ralffpilarczyk/MergerMeister/README.md

 # MergerMeister
-MergerMeister is a corporate strategy design tool based on ChatGPT Credit to the NASA Petal team.
+MergerMeister is a corporate strategy design tool based on ChatGPT.

+Credit to the NASA Petal team.
 MergerMeister is based on their work on BIDARA.

 ---x---